Topology mediated organization of E.coli chromosome in fast growth conditions

-For modeling replication, we add monomers at a fixed rate of $1$ monomer every $2\times 10^5$ MCS at each RF.
-Moreover, to mimic the role played by topoisomerase within the living cell, we allow topological constraint release at regular intervals at rates we used previously, i.e. every $10^4$ MCS.
-We track the position of all the (available) {\em oriCs} and other monomers as the simulation proceeds.
-We do not model cell division.
-We have also outlined the mechanism of topological constraint release in our simulations in SI-5.
+For modeling replication, we add monomers at a fixed rate of $1$ monomer every $f_{rep}=2\times 10^5$ MCS at each RF.
+We keep $f_{rep}$ identical to that used in our study for slow-growth conditions \cite{dna1}.

+As the cell cycle proceeds, the cylinder length doubles in small steps over the course of the simulation while the diameter remains fixed as observed for {\em E.coli} cells {\em in vivo}.
+We increase the length of the cylinder every $f_{rep}$ MCS.
+The polymer is confined within a cylinder of diameter $7a$ ($\equiv 1\mu$m, the typical diameter of the cell), and the cylinder length doubles from $21a$ ($\equiv 3\mu$m) to $42a$ as our simulation proceeds.
+We consider the walls of the cylinder to be hard (with infinite potential) such that we reject any Monte Carlo trial move in which a monomer-center attempts to occupy a position located outside the cylinder.
+The dimensions of the confining cylinder correspond to the volume accessible to the center of the monomers.